LouisLu00/CS370/Documentation/TechnicalGuide.md

 ## Front-end
+Our project's frontend is built with modern progressive JavaScript framework to provide a dynamic and responsive user interface.
+It interacts with the backend services to manage user sessions, ingredient inventories, and recipe suggestions.
+We manages user sessions using browser storage and supports user interactions like logging out, ingredient sorting, and navigation to different parts of the application such as recipe creation and ingredient editing.

+Key functionalities are implemented through Vue components and services:

+- `front/src`: Frontend Java Code
+  - `front/src/components/`: Reusable Vue components used across different parts of the application:
+    - `front/src/components/grid_ingredient.vue`: Displays ingredients in a grid layout on various pages
+    - `front/src/components/top_button.vue`: Provides a consistently styled button used for primary actions across the site
+  - `front/src/pages`: Vue components that serve as entire pages, each corresponding to a route in the application:
+    - `front/src/pages/camera_result.vue`: Shows the results from the image recognition process.
+    - `front/src/pages/creator_recipe.vue`: Allows users to create recipes by entering details and uploading images.
+    - `front/src/pages/edit_ingredient.vue`: Provides functionality to edit details of an existing ingredient.
+    - `front/src/pages/index.vue`: Serves as the main landing page or dashboard of the application.
+    - `front/src/pages/login.vue`: Manages user authentication and login interface.
+    - `front/src/pages/recipe_info.vue`: Displays detailed information about a recipe.
+    - `front/src/pages/recommend.vue`: Recommends recipes based on the ingredients available in the user's fridge.
+  - `front/src/router`: Manages the routing for the application, defining paths to the different pages.

 ## Back-end
 Our project uses the Java SpringBoot framework for the backend.
 All the backend codes are stored in: `./Backend` following the Spring Boot structure.
 The backend basically covers the core application functions using different objects.